P-R-N-D/ENN-PyTorch/README.md

 # STNet-PyTorch

 ## Overview
 This repository provides a PyTorch implementation of the STNet architecture for joint spatial and temporal modeling, exposing a high-level workflow API for model construction, training, inference, and export utilities.
+The workflow manages dataset materialization, adaptive loss balancing, FLOP accounting, and throughput reporting so you can focus on configuration and feature preparation.

 ## Key components
 - **Configurable architecture** – `stnet.architecture.network.Config` defines depth, attention heads, patching strategy, compilation options, and other hyperparameters that tailor the spatio-temporal transformer.